 Dr. Russo is a dual board-certified physical medicine, rehabilitation, and pain management specialist.
 He earned his undergraduate degree at the University of California, Berkeley followed by medical school and graduate degrees in Public Health and Clinical Research and Education at the University of North Texas Health Science Center in Fort Worth, Texas.
 He continued his graduate medical education and residency in physical medicine and rehabilitation (physiatry) at the Mayo Clinic in Rochester, Minnesota followed by a fellowship in pain management at the Oregon Health Sciences University.
 Dr. Russo is an expert in pain treatment, regenerative therapies for musculoskeletal conditions, and non-operative orthopedics.
 He is a member of numerous professional societies and has served an expert witness and consultant Oregon Medical Board and various state and regional task forces.
 He enjoys mountain biking, personal fitness, cooking, and keeping up with his family.

-Areas treated: Cervical Spine, Foot & Ankle, Hand & Wrist, Hip, Knee, Lumbar Spine, Shoulder, Thoracic Spine
+Areas treated: Cervical Spine (Not Upper Cervical or CCI)*, Foot & Ankle, Hand & Wrist, Hip, Knee, Lumbar Spine, Shoulder, Thoracic Spine

 Dr Trey Rigert is Board certified in Physical Medicine and Rehabilitation as well as Addiction Medicine.
 He came of age professionally before interventional pain management and chronic opiate therapies (COT) were popularized, graduating from medical school in 1989 and completing his residency in PMR at the University of Irvine in 1993.
 His experience includes the medical directorship of two inpatient physical rehabilitation programs as well as an in and outpatient multidisciplinary chronic pain program, he is proficient in interventional pain care, and is the founder of Columbia Pain Management in Hood River Oregon.
 He is the past Quality Medical Director for Providence Hood River Medical Center, current President of medical staff and currently serves as a voting member of the Oregon Region Providence Board.
 He has a loving wife and 4 children as well as a beagle.
 He enjoys the typical Hood River sports- kiting, skiing and MT biking; is a member of Toastmasters, Hood River Rotary and attends Hood River CMA church.
 He coaches the Horizon Christian School FTC robotics team and has a weakness for chocolate.
 Ask him – why he still loves his work ….